hesamedn/hesamedn.github.io/_pages/cv.md

   * Data Visualization

 ## Projects and Researches

-Moving Mesh using to discretize the 1+1 Dimensional KPZ model in the Strong Coupling Limit.
+**Master thesis project**: Numerical simulation of 1 + 1 Dimension model of KPZ using Moving-Mesh method for discretization.

+**Bachelor Project**: "The Monte-Carlo approach to the study of the integro-differential equations."
 ## Research Interests
 ## Workshop Attended
 ## Seminar/Webinar Attended